bxparks/AUnit/tools/README.md

 inactive.
 If the sketch continues to output something to the serial monitor, then only one sketch can be monitored.

+### Automatic Directory Expansion

+If the `build_arduino.sh` is given a directory `dir`, it tries to find an ino file located at `dir/dir.ino`, since the ino file must have the same base name as the parent directory.

+Multiple files and directories can be given.
+The Arduino Commandline will be executed on each of the ino files in sequence.

 ## Usage of Serial Monitor Script

 The `serial_monitor.py` is normally called from the `build_arduino.sh` script.